amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 u | uvan | uvaḷ | udu | uvar | uvu | ū

-Only the [Old Kannada](https://en.wikipedia.org/wiki/Old_Kannada) forms have been given here and Tamil and [Modern Kannada](https://en.wikipedia.org/wiki/Kannada#Modern_Kannada) forms have been omitted because vary very little from these forms.
+Only the [Old Kannada](https://en.wikipedia.org/wiki/Old_Kannada) forms have been given here and Tamil and [Modern Kannada](https://en.wikipedia.org/wiki/Kannada#Modern_Kannada) forms have been omitted because they vary very little from these forms.

 #### The euphonic infix `v` in the masculine and feminine singular and rational plural forms